endocode/LCV-CM/README.md

 ```

 ## Matrix ... [scarlato]
+The rows represent inbound licenses and the columns outbound licenses.

 The compatibility matrix functions in this way:
 `QMSTR` will generate an array of licenses used within a project.